dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-microsoft-accounts.md

 1. Navigate to **Azure Active Directory** in the Azure portal.
 Select **App registrations** in the sidebar.
 Select the **New registration** button.
 1. Provide a **Name** for the app (for example, **Blazor Standalone AAD Microsoft Accounts**).
 1. In **Supported account types**, select **Accounts in any organizational directory**.
-1. Set the **Redirect URI** drop down to **Single-page application (SPA)** and provide the following redirect URI: `https://localhost/authentication/login-callback`.
+1. Set the **Redirect URI** dropdown list to **Single-page application (SPA)** and provide the following redirect URI: `https://localhost/authentication/login-callback`.
 If you know the production redirect URI for the Azure default host (for example, `azurewebsites.net`) or the custom domain host (for example, `contoso.com`), you can also add the production redirect URI at the same time that you're providing the `localhost` redirect URI.
 Be sure to include the port number for non-`:443` ports in any production redirect URIs that you add.
 1. If you're using an [unverified publisher domain](/azure/active-directory/develop/howto-configure-publisher-domain), clear the **Permissions** > **Grant admin consent to openid and offline_access permissions** checkbox.
 If the publisher domain is verified, this checkbox isn't present.
 1. Select **Register**.